Cortexea/sandbox-init-template/.openhands/microagents/repo.md

 - **Deployment/Interaction:** Ethers.js
 - **Package Manager:** npm

 This implementation provides a robust foundation for a modern decentralized application.
 Build upon this structure to implement specific user requirements.
-Your task is generally considered complete when the implemented features are functional and, if applicable, tested (e.g., by running `npm run dev` in the `frontend` directory and deploying/testing contracts in the `blockchain` directory).